bristlab/Pewlett-Hackard-Analysis/README.md

 | 1090 | Assistant Engineer
 | 2 | Manager

+### Mentorship eligibility

-Finally, we have also exported a CSV summarizing all current employees who could be eligible for promotions as their predecessors enter retirement.
-Here's an excerpt from `mentorship_eligibility.csv`.
+* Finally, we have also exported a CSV summarizing all current employees who could be eligible for promotions as their predecessors enter retirement.
+Here's the SQL inquiry and an excerpt from `mentorship_eligibility.csv`.

+	-- Create a Mentorship Eligibility table that holds the employees who are eligible -- to participate in a mentorship program.
+	SELECT DISTINCT ON (e.emp_no) e.emp_no,
+	e.first_name,
+	e.last_name,
+	e.birth_date,
+	de.from_date,
+	de.to_date,
+	t.title
+	INTO mentorship_eligibility
+	FROM employees AS e
+	INNER JOIN dept_emp as de
+	ON (e.emp_no = de.emp_no)
+	INNER JOIN titles as t
+	ON (e.emp_no = t.emp_no)
+	WHERE (e.birth_date BETWEEN '1965-01-01' AND '1965-12-31')
+	AND (de.to_date = '9999-01-01')
+	ORDER BY emp_no;

 | emp_no | first_name | last_name | birth_date | from_date | to_date | title
 |---|---|---|---|---|---|---